o3de/community/process-docs-and-markdown/website-markdown.md

 ## Blog Headers

 Blog headers are essential in every blog.
-This helps show the website that it is infact a blog, and tells the server how to access that page, and all the top level information.
+This helps informs the website builder that it is in fact a blog, and tells the server how to access that page and all the top level information.

 <img width="497" alt="Image_1" src="/process-docs-and-markdown/files/media/blog-headers.PNG">